pepa65/becrypt/README.md

 The result of a CHECK command is a plaintext 'yes' or 'no' on stdout, with corresponding returncodes 0 and 1.
-If the `-q` or `--quiet` flag is given, no stdout is produced, only a returncode.
+If the `-q` or `--quiet` flag is given, no stdout is produced, only the returncode.

 ### HASH: Generate Hash from a Password
 ```bash